Battle of Corregidor (1945): Touchdown on Topside

-At 08:33 on 16 February, barely three minutes after their intended time and facing 16–18 knot winds over the drop zones, the first of one thousand troopers of the 503rd PRCT began dropping out of C-47 troop carriers of the US 317th Troop Carrier Group of the 5th Air Force and to float down on the surprised Japanese defenders, remnants of Maj.
+At 08:33 on 16 February, barely three minutes after their intended time and facing 16–18 knot winds over the drop zones, the first of one thousand troopers of the 503rd Parachute Regimental Combat Team began dropping out of C-47 troop carriers of the US 317th Troop Carrier Group of the 5th Air Force and to float down on the surprised Japanese defenders, remnants of Maj.
 Gen. Rikichi Tsukada's Kembu Group at the two tiny go-point areas of Topside's western heights.
 However, some paratroopers were blown back into Japanese held territory.
 No troopers drowned, although some who were unable to climb the cliffs through hostile territory, or had fallen close to the rocks, had to be rescued near Wheeler Point.

 Despite the grueling air and naval bombardment that left the defending troops dazed and scattered, they rallied and fierce fighting erupted almost immediately.
 At one point that same morning, they threatened to drive a salient into the paratroopers' tenuous foothold on 'Topside'.

 Paratroopers and infantrymen waged a tenacious battle with the well dug-in and determined enemy.
-Private Lloyd G. McCarter, a scout attached to the 503rd, during the initial landing on 16 February, crossed 30 yd of open ground under intense fire and at point-blank range silenced a machine gun with hand grenades.
+Private Lloyd G. McCarter, a scout attached to the 503rd, during the initial landing on 16 February, crossed 30 yd of open ground under intense fire and at point-blank range, silenced a machine gun with hand grenades.
 In the next few days, he inflicted heavy casualties on the Japanese, but was seriously wounded; McCarter was awarded the Medal of Honor.

 Battle of Banzai Point

-The most ferocious battle to regain Corregidor occurred at Wheeler Point on the night of 18 February and early the next morning, when D and F Companies, 2nd Battalion, 503rd PRCT, settled down in defensive positions near Battery Hearn and Cheney Trail.
+The most ferocious battle to regain Corregidor occurred at Wheeler Point on the night of 18 February and early the following morning, when D and F Companies, 2nd Battalion, 503rd PRCT, settled down in defensive positions near Battery Hearn and Cheney Trail.
 At 22:30 under a moonless night, 500 Japanese marines came out of the Battery Smith armory and charged the American and the Philippine positions.
 F Company stopped the attacks by the Japanese trying to break through to the south.
-Aside from flares fired throughout the night by warships laying offshore, the three-hour battle was decided by the weapons of the 50 paratroopers ranged against the Japanese marines.
-The savage encounter ended in failure with more than 250 Japanese corpses strewn along a 200 yd stretch of Cheney Trail.
+Aside from flares fired throughout the night by warships lying offshore, the three-hour battle was decided by the weapons of the 50 paratroopers ranged against the Japanese marines.
+The savage encounter failed with more than 250 Japanese corpses strewn along a 200 yd stretch of Cheney Trail.
 F Company suffered 14 dead and 15 wounded.
 This was the first significant attack by the Japanese on Corregidor.
-Official historians of the 503rd refer to Wheeler Point as "Banzai Point".
+Official historians of the 503rd refer to Wheeler Point as "Banzai Point."